goldenrockefeller/small-net-comparison/README.md

 Distributing nodes:
 - fuzzy c-means
-- fuzzy c-means weighted by error
+- fuzzy c-means weighted by error (square of output derivative)
 - Alternate between nodes and model training

 Another must have in batch normalization.